 - Disclose Everything – To avoid problems in your home disclosure statement, disclose everything you know honestly.
 Even a minor issue could turn out to be important.

-- Get A Licensed Agent Involved – The best way to avoid disclosure issues is to get a licensed real estate agent who manages and assists in the process.
+- Get A Licensed Agent Involved – The best way to avoid disclosure issues is to get licensed Maryland real estate agents who manage and assist in the process.

 - ✍️ Pro Tip: List Your Property With Houzeo